ibm-js/deliteful/docs/list/List.md

 ### Store query

-If the widget fails to query its store to retrieve the items to render, it emits a `query-error` event.
+If the widget fails to query its store to retrieve the items to render, it emits a `query-error` event (see [Store capabilities](#store) for more information).

 ### Selection

 When the current selection changes, a `"selection-change"` event is emitted.
-Its `oldValue` attribute contains the previous selection, and its `newValue` attribute contains the new selection.
+Its `oldValue` property contains the previous selection, and its `newValue` property contains the new selection.

 <a name="enterprise"></a>
 ## Enterprise Use